 Maintain the wildlife fence.

-Participate in and help out at special events, cultural heritage programming, indigenous ceremonies, and social science and help with responsible promotions through use of social media.
+Participate in and help at special events, cultural heritage programming, and Indigenous programs when available.

 Other special projects, as needed, include: fingerboard and signage building, painting picnic tables.

-Schedule will typically be Wednesday to Sunday, and volunteers will be busy with formal activities approximately 40 hours per week, with 2-3 days off per week.
+Schedule will typically be Wednesday to Sunday, and volunteers will be busy with formal activities approximately 6 hours/day, with 2-3 days off per week.

-Arriving and departing Banff is the responsibility of the volunteer.
-We recommend flying into Calgary, and taking a bus from the Calgary airport and using one of the airport services from Banff back to the airport in Calgary.
+Arriving and departing is the responsibility of the volunteer.
+We recommend flying into Calgary and taking a shuttle bus from the Calgary airport.
+There are multiple companies.

-Detailed arrival information will be sent to the volunteer pre-departure.
+Detailed information will be sent to the volunteer pre-arrival package.